Energy from Brown Coal

 Devastating floods in 1934 caused water from the Latrobe River to flood the Open Cut, creating a huge lake, with the coal and equipment buried beneath a sea of mud.
 Electricity supplies to Melbourne were threatened, so the old original Open Cut used by the Great Morwell Coal Mining Company was reopened to supply coal to the Yallourn Power Station.
 This Mine had closed in 1930, three years after the settlement known as ‘Brown Coal Mine’ had disappeared into its Open Cut, as a result of a landslide.
 It took 700 workers twenty weeks to pump the water out of the Yallourn Open Cut and up to two years to repair equipment and restore full production.

 The next power station project was the giant Loy Yang project, to be located at a new Open Cut to the south-east of Traralgon.
-Loy Yang is the location of one of the easily accessible seams of coal, containing nearly half of the total brown coal reserves in the Latrobe Valley.
+Loy Yang is the location of one of the easily accessible seams of coal, containing nearly half of the total brown coal reserves in Latrobe City.
 Construction of Loy Yang ‘A’ commenced in February 1977, with a peak workforce in mid-1983 of 3,000.
 The first generating unit was commissioned in September 1984, with the fourth and final unit completed early 1988.

 Government approval was given in 1985 to a second, nearly identical, project known as Loy Yang ‘B’.
 Construction commenced in 1987 and was completed in 1996.
 An annual total of 31 million tonnes of brown coal is required for these two power stations, which produce approximately 45% of Victoria’s power requirements.